UCLA-VAST/recut/README.md

 recut ch0 --convert subset.vdb --input-type tiff --output-type point --image-offsets 0 0 30 --image-lengths -1 -1 16
 ```

-.vdbs are a binary format, you can only view information or visualize them with softare that explicitly supports them.
+.vdbs are a binary format, you can only view information or visualize them with software that explicitly supports them.
 However for quick info, Recut installs some of the VDB libraries command line tools.

 List the exhausitive info and metatdata about the VDB grid:
 ```